 Experienced leaders know that problem resolution comes from a concrete method of questioning and evaluation of the entire problem environment to bring about the needed change quickly.
 Solving the problem sooner is everyone’s goal.
 Root Cause Analysis is best addressed by knowing how and when to use various tools.

-Solving Problems with Root Cause Analysis equips you with the tools to drill to the core of a problem, preventing band-aid fixes that don't solve the real problem.
+Problem Solving Skills to Lead Your Team equips you with the tools to drill to the core of a problem, preventing band-aid fixes that don’t solve the real problem.
 This program delivers fundamental tools and techniques of problem solving focused on root cause identification and analysis.